ErkinMehmet/DLMLOps/README.md

-add credentials and ssh private key on Jenkins create the pipeline on Jenkins launch another ec2 machine and run the ec2.sh codes ci/cd
+add credentials and ssh private key on Jenkins create the pipeline on Jenkins launch another ec2 machine and run the ec2.sh codes put the elastic ip of this new machine to the Jenkinfile configure github workflows set up github secrets ci/cd